 I started writing the book that eventually became Searching for Satu in 1986, just a few years after the period in which it’s set.
-Five years later it had grown into a 250,000 word monster entitled Ten Days in May, which proved unpublishable.
-So in the early 90s I detached the last 40% of this magnum opus to create the first formulation of Satu, which went through innumerable rewrites before being published by Citron Press in June 1999.
+After innumerable rewrites it was first published by Citron Press in June 1999.

 The Citron Edition

-Nowadays I know a lot about the failure rate among innovative, high-tech businesses.
-One of the commonest causes is being ahead of your time: trying to make a viable business out of a technology for which the world is not yet ready.
-Another is an inadequate distribution strategy.
-Citron Press suffered from both and I guess many other Citron authors share my mixed feelings about the whole experiment.
-Citron were pioneers of print-on-demand technology and they prepared the way for those who followed.
-If Amazon had existed back then, maybe it could have worked: but online retailing had not yet become a viable route to market.
-They were aiming to be pioneers of eBooks, too: but the tech bubble burst just as eBooks were beginning to take off.
-I was left with a book that had been starting to get some great coverage in the media but which was no longer available to buy.
+Citron Press suffered from being ahead of their time and an inadequate distribution network.
+They were pioneers of print-on-demand technology and if Amazon had existed back then, it could have worked: but online retailing had not yet become a viable route to market.
+Then the tech bubble burst and I was left with a book that had been getting great coverage in the media but which was no longer available to buy.

-Yet as any West Coast tech entrepreneur will tell you, failure is a necessary building block on the road to success.
-Without Citron, we would probably not have IngramSpark; and eBooks have boomed with Kindle and others.
-The whole world of hybrid, independent publishing, of which Citron were harbingers, has blossomed in ways we could barely have imagined at the end of the last century.
+Yet as any tech entrepreneur will tell you, failure is a building block on the road to success.
+Without Citron, we might not have IngramSpark; and eBooks have boomed with Kindle and others.
+The world of hybrid, independent publishing, of which Citron were harbingers, has blossomed in ways we could barely have imagined in the Nineties.

 The New Edition

-The independent publishing revolution has given Searching for Satu a new lease of life, making it possible to issue a revised, streamlined edition that takes on board all the feedback I received from readers first time around.
-It has never been a more exciting time to be an author of new and different fiction; or to have a new product to sell into a world where both author and reader have so much choice and so many options.
-If you have been searching for something that will transport you to a different world and entrance you, then I hope you find it in Satu.
+The publishing revolution has given Searching for Satu a new lease of life, so here is a revised and streamlined edition that reflects readers’ feedback.
+It has never been a more exciting time to be an author of new and different fiction, in a world where both author and reader have so much choice.
+If you are searching for something that will transport you to a different world, then I hope you find it in Satu.

-PS: if you can’t find the paperback version on Amazon, simply click on my name under the title of the Kindle eBook version and it will take you to a page where you can see and order the paperback.
+(Ordering tip: if you can’t see the paperback version on Amazon, click on my name under the title of the Kindle eBook version and it will appear).